sergelogvinov/terraform-talos/README.md

 And I can disable conntrack too.
 * **coredns-local** (daemonsets) uses dummy interface on al nodes and has ip ```169.254.2.53``` It decrease the dns response (all traffic does not leave the node).
-It makes sense in multi-cloud setup.
-Kubernets still does not have geo-based load balancer capabilities (alfa).
 * **rancher.io/local-path** as default storage class.